 - Move the onions to the sides of the pan and add the chicken to the center in a single layer.
 Sprinkle the chicken with the salt and pepper.
 Cook for 4-5 minutes on each side or until 155 degrees with a meat thermometer.

 - Top the chicken with the cooked onions and bouillon or soup mix if using.
 Sprinkle on the cheese.
 Place the pan under the broiler for 2-3 minutes until the cheese is golden brown and the chicken has reached 160.
-Serve immediately.
+Let rest for a minute and then serve.